 Price per Person

-- The above prices are based on a Standard Cabin during the cruise.
+- The above prices are based on a Horizon Deck Explorer Cabin during the cruise.

-- Triple prices are based on one child under 12 sharing a cabin during the cruise with two paying adults.
-The child sleeps on a sofa bed.
+- Triple prices are based on one child under 12 sharing cabin with two adults paying full fare.

 - Room/cabin upgrades and additional nights in each destination are available upon request.